Bricks and Mortar Asset Management

 Bricks and Mortar is Module 4 in the Strategic Management for School Leaders suite, which supports the Department of Education and Training's commitment to lifting the organisational performance of schools.

 Designed for Victorian government school principal class members with responsibility for asset management.

-Delivered by the Victorian School Building Authority, a team of building experts, project managers, architects and specialists in building and asset management.
+Delivered by the Victorian School Building Authority, a team of Technical Leadership Coaches who are retired principals who now specialise in building and asset management.

 - explore preventative maintenance approaches to effectively manage your school's physical assets